This post was originally published in 2021

 1727 E. Washington, Pasadena, CA 91104

-A big thank you to Genelle from All Chill Ice Cream for tipping me off on this amazing place!
+A big thank you to Genelle from All Chill Ice Cream for the tip!

 “We can’t remember a time when ice cream hasn’t been a part of our lives.
 We were born and raised in Bloomfield Hills, Michigan where our parents have been in the ice cream industry for over 40 years.
 Upon moving to Los Angeles in 2010, we sought out a place to get the traditional feel-good ice cream that we grew up eating in the Midwest.
 When we couldn’t find what we were looking for we decided to start a business of our own.
 We set out to create a product that would satisfy our desire for that creamy delicious ice cream of our youth and offer it to everyone.” – Bijan & Leila Sadeghi.

-I picked the vegan Birthday Cake flavor.
-I love this flavor in general, and after noticing the stainless steel container was almost empty, I knew I had to go for that one.
-The girl said that because this flavor was vegan and had oat milk as a base, the consistency was much creamier than their regular ice cream, but honestly, I did not detect that much of a difference.
-Not only was it incredibly good, but they even added real bits of birthday cake, which was beyond words!
+I’m a sucker for anything birthday flavored, so I went for a scoop of their vegan Birthday Cake ice cream — especially after noticing the almost empty stainless steel container.
+The girl said that because this flavor was vegan and had oat milk as a base, the consistency was much creamier than their regular ice cream.
+Not only was it incredibly good, but they even added real chunks of birthday cake, which was beyond words!
 I can’t believe that even the birthday cake bits were also made in-house.
 Absolutely recommend.

 It says on their website: “We don’t rely on gimmicks to impress our customers; instead we let our products speak for themselves.”